symfony-cmf/symfony-cmf-docs/quick_tour/the_third_party_bundles.rst

 .. note::

-    Apart from including a PHPCR menu provider, it also provides an admin classes.
+    Apart from including a PHPCR menu provider, the CmfMenuBundle also provides Admin classes.
 See the section about `Sonata Admin`_ to learn more about this.

 The CreateBundle
 ----------------